OISF/suricata/doc/userguide/rules/http2-keywords.rst

 Match on the name and value of a HTTP2 request header from a HEADER frame (or PUSH_PROMISE or CONTINUATION).
 Name and value get concatenated by ": ", colon and space.
-Each colon in the name or the value should be escaped as a double colon "::" for detection

 Examples::